pnugues/nlp_from_scratch/README.md

 ## Discussion
 ### On my experiments
 I carried out many experiments to understand the parameter contributions.
 Here I comment of few options and results:
  * The convergence is relatively quick.
-We can reach optimal results with 25 epochs;
+We can reach optimal results with less than 25 epochs;
  * The value of the learning rate is important.
 I tested a few values, but Senna's 0.01 seems to yield the best results;
- * A batch size of one results in the best score.
-Four or more is faster of course;
+ * A batch size of one results in better scores.
+Batches of four samples or more speed up training of course;
  * The Adagrad is better than the plain stochastic gradient descent (SGD) available from PyTorch.
-Adadelta is very slow, bu the convergence is regular;
+Adadelta is very slow, but the convergence is regular;
  * Adagrad has one parameter: $\epsilon$.
 The default value, $10^{-10}$, is better for the NER task, but not for chunking, where $10^{-6}$ is better.
  * The Senna embeddings increase consequently the scores, especially for the NER tasks.
 When adding the corpus words, we see an improvement in some tasks, although not as big and sometimes a stagnation;
  * The embedding initialization has a significant impact on the scores.
-The centered uniform law divided by 10 has a better performance than a comparable normal law.
-A default initialization of the normal law leads to quite disappointing results;
+The centered uniform distribution divided by 10 has a better performance than a comparable normal distribution.
+An  initialization with the default normal distribution leads to quite disappointing results;
  * Collobert et al. used a hard hyperbolic tangent as nonlinear layer.
-We found ReLU better with an improvement of more than 1% for CoNLL 2003 in the simple feed-forward setup.
+I found ReLU better with an improvement of more than 1% for CoNLL 2003 in the simple feed-forward setup.
 I did not evaluate the other datasets;
  * Collobert et al. used the IOBES tagset.
 IOBES is better on CoNLL 2003.
 The results are quite variable on CoNLL 2000, where BIO can be better.
 Overall, IOBES is a better tradeoff.
- * The CRF contribution is high for the NER task It seems lower for chunking and negligible for POS tagging.
+ * The CRF contribution is high for the NER task.
+It seems lower for chunking and negligible for POS tagging.

 ### Comparing them with those of Senna
 In the complete and best configurations, I obtained results that roughly match those of Collobert et al. Note again that the experiental setups are not the same.

 I found one divergence nonetheless: The contribution of the Senna embeddings.
 Taking CoNLL 2003 alone, Collobert et al. report that the pretrained embeddings improved the scores by more than 7%: 79.53 to 86.96 for the simple feed-forward and 81.47 to 88.67 with the CRF layer.
-In my experiments, the scores improved from 2.5 to 3.1%
+In my experiments, the scores only improved from 2.5 to 3.1%

 ## Other Implementations
 I could find a few other attempts to reproduce the code.
 To the best of my knowledge, no one used PyTorch.